Finite momentum superconductivity in superconducting hybrids: Orbital mechanism: Introduction

-However there are superconducting systems where it has been predicted $q\neq 0$ despite of $I=0$.
-The most familiar example is the ferromagnetic superconductor with magnetic exchange energy of order of superconducting gap $\Delta$ or thin superconducting strip placed in large in-plane magnetic field $\mu_B B_{in} \sim \Delta$.
-In these systems due to Zeeman splitting of energy bands of electrons having opposite spin superconducting pairing occurs in the state with finite center-of-mass momentum of electrons $q_{FF}$ but with zero total current as it has been shown by Fulde and Ferrell \cite{Fulde_1964}.
-Recently, existence of similar Fulde-Ferrell (FF) state has been found theoretically in superconductor/ferromagnet (SF) \cite{Mironov_2012,JETPL-2014}, superconductor/ferromagnet/normal metal (SFN) \cite{Mironov_2018} and nonequilibrium SN hybrids \cite{Bobkova_2013,Ouassou_2020,Levichev_2021}.
-In these hybrids there are local nonzero currents flowing in opposite directions in different layers which distinguishes it from the original FF state.
-Both cases we call here as Fulde-Ferrel (FF) state/superconductor.
-FF superconducting strip at $I=0$ has two degenerate states with $q=\pm q_{FF}$ due to finite size effect \cite{Plastovets_2019} (for infinite sample $q_{FF}$ may have any in-plane direction) and antisymmetric $I(q)=-I(-q)$ dependence \cite{Samokhin_2017,Plastovets_2019} (see Fig. 1(b)).
+However it has been predicted $q\neq 0$ despite of $I=0$ for some superconducting systems.
+The most familiar examples are the ferromagnetic superconductor with magnetic exchange energy of order of superconducting gap $\Delta$ and thin superconducting strip placed in large in-plane magnetic field $\mu_B B_{in} \sim \Delta$.
+In these systems superconducting pairing occurs with finite center-of-mass momentum of electrons $q_{FF}$ as it has been shown by Fulde and Ferrell \cite{Fulde_1964} due to Zeeman splitting of energy of electrons having opposite spin.
+Recently, the similar Fulde-Ferrell (FF) state has been found theoretically in superconductor/ferromagnet (SF) \cite{Mironov_2012,JETPL-2014}, superconductor/ferromagnet/normal metal (SFN) \cite{Mironov_2018} and nonequilibrium SN hybrids \cite{Bobkova_2013,Ouassou_2020,Levichev_2021}.
+In these hybrid superconductors there are local nonzero currents flowing in opposite directions in different layers which distinguishes it from the original FF state.
+Both cases we call here as FF state/superconductor.
+FF superconducting strip at $I=0$ has two degenerate states with $q=\pm q_{FF}$ due to finite size effect \cite{Plastovets_2019} (for infinite sample $q_{FF}$ may have any direction) and antisymmetric $I(q)=-I(-q)$ dependence \cite{Samokhin_2017,Plastovets_2019} (see Fig. 1(b)).
 At small currents $-I^*<I<I^*$ this system has two stable states \cite{Samokhin_2017} which have different values of kinetic inductance $L_k$ \cite{Marychev_2021} - see Fig. 1(e).
 Depairing current in FF superconductor does not depend on current direction which reflects absence of particular direction for $q_{FF}$.
 As current increases and approaches to $\pm I^*$ (see Fig. 1(b)) FF superconductor switches to the state having opposite $q_{FF}$ at $I=0$.
-If during this switch FF superconductor is not heated considerably it does not switch to the normal or resistive state \cite{Plastovets_2019}.
+If during this transition FF superconductor is not heated considerably it stays in superconducting state \cite{Plastovets_2019}.

 Besides that there is another class of superconducting materials where finite momentum superconductivity may exist.
 These are so called noncentrosymmetric (NCS) superconductors with no inversion center and where in presence of spin-orbit coupling and in-plane magnetic field finite momentum of superconducting electrons $q_{NCS}$ with {\it particular} direction appears \cite{Edelshtein_JETP_1989,Agterberg_2003,book_2012}.
 It has been discussed recently that such a NCS superconductor should have different depairing (critical) currents flowing either in parallel or antiparallel to $\vec{q}_{NCS}$ \cite{Yuan_PNAS_2022,Daido_PRL_2022,He_NJP_2022} and nonreciprocal kinetic inductance $L_k(I)\neq L_k(-I)$ \cite{Baumgartner_Nat_Nan_2022} following from the current-momentum dependence $I(q)\neq -I(-q)$ (see Fig. 1(c,f)).
 Difference between critical currents means that ac current with an amplitude between these critical values should produce in NCS superconductor voltage of only one sign.
 This is the reason why the difference between critical currents is called as a superconducting diode effect (SDE).